Main Cycleway: River and its culture

-The River Main is the force behind it all: magnificent churches, imposing castles, poets and musicians, famous museums, and a unique lifestyle.
-Franconia and the Hessian Lower Main Region are influenced by the river and make this area a treasure trove for travellers looking to experience culture.

-Three of the cultural highlights along the Main are the cities of Würzburg, Bamberg and Bayreuth.
-They are listed as UNESCO World Heritage Sites.
-In Würzburg, the honour goes to the Residenz Castle, the former residence of the city’s prince-bishops.
-The castle was built and furnished between 1720 and 1780 and is regarded as one of the most important castles in all of Europe.
+The route includes UNESCO World Heritage Sites in the cities of Würzburg, Bamberg and Bayreuth.
+In Würzburg, the honour goes to the Residenz Castle, the former residence of the city's prince-bishops.
+The castle was built and furnished between 1720 and 1780.
 The grand staircase with the single largest ceiling fresco in the world is the most unusual part of the castle.
 In Bamberg, the entire old town is a world heritage.
-Founded over 1.000 years ago, the city combines the magic of the Middle Ages and the Baroque era.
-Nowhere else in Germany can a better preserved and more congruent downtown be found.
-The Imperial Cathedral, the New Residence, the Town Hall, the Alte Hofhaltung Estate, and half-timbered architecture provide a journey through the centuries.
-In Bayreuth the world heritage “Margravial Opera House” is considered to be the most beautifully preserved baroque opera house in Europe.
-Margravine Wilhelmine commissioned one of the most famous families of theatre architects, the Bolognese, Giuseppe Galli Bibiena, and his son, Carlo, to design its interior.
-With a depth of 27 metres, the stage of this opera house was the largest one in Germany until 1871 - a superlative, which also drew Richard Wagner's attention to Bayreuth.
+Founded over 1,000 years ago, the city combines the magic of the Middle Ages and the Baroque era.
+Notable features include the Imperial Cathedral, the New Residence, the Town Hall, the Alte Hofhaltung Estate, and half-timbered architecture.
+In Bayreuth the world heritage site is the “Margravial Opera House”.
+Margravine Wilhelmine commissioned the Bolognese architect, Giuseppe Galli Bibiena and his son Carlo to design its interior.
+With a depth of 27 metres, the stage of this opera house was the largest one in Germany until 1871.

-The cathedral in Bamberg is one of the most outstanding places of worship along the Main.
-Other great cathedrals can be found in Mainz, Würzburg, and Frankfurt.
-Deeply devout Christians have made the journey to Franconia’s pilgrimage churches for centuries.
-An especially magnificent example is the Basilica Vierzehnheiligen near the town of Bad Staffelstein.
-The area the basilica is located in has been labelled by poets as "God’s Garden along the Upper Main River".